 It can be, as it can cause potential lung or heart issues.
 This is why medical professionals perform examinations on your chest upon entering the hospital – to see if the injury has caused any further damage.

-How long does it take for a cracked sternum to heal?
+How long does a cracked sternum take to heal?

 We hope that you have found our guide on fractured sternum compensation calculator useful.
 Thank you for reading.